Jessica Edgar: F1 Academy

-In 2023, Edgar switched to F1 Academy, a new class for women organized by Formula One, in which she will drive for Rodin Carlin.
+In 2023, Edgar switched to F1 Academy, a new class for women organized by Formula One, where she drove for Rodin Carlin.
+She earned 4 podiums and 1 win, to finish 8th in the standings.
+For 2024 she was retained by the team, now renamed as Rodin Motorsport, with support from American Express.

+Formula E

+In October 2025, Edgar sampled Formula E machinery with DS Penske during the all-women test at the Circuit Ricardo Tormo, where she finished both the morning and afternoon sessions in 12th.

 Personal life

 Edgar is the cousin of racing driver Jonny Edgar.
 They are part of the fourth generation of Edgars to practice motor racing.
 She lives in Ennerdale, Cumbria, and attended Keswick School.